Many healthy foods have been unfairly demonized in the past, including coconut oil, cheese and unprocessed meat.

 A large egg contains 212 mg of cholesterol, which is a lot compared to most other foods.

-However, it has been shown in many studies that eggs and dietary cholesterol do not adversely affect cholesterol levels in the blood.
+However, many studies have shown that the dietary cholesterol in eggs does not adversely affect cholesterol levels in the blood.

-A new meta-analysis published in 2013 looked at 17 prospective studies on egg consumption and health.
-They discovered that eggs had no association with either heart disease or stroke in otherwise healthy people (4).
+One analysis of 17 studies on egg consumption and health discovered no connection between eggs and either heart disease or stroke in otherwise healthy people (

-This isn't new data.
-Multiple older studies have led to the same conclusion (5).
+What’s more, multiple other studies have led to the same conclusion (

-Bottom Line: Despite the false claim of the past few decades, eating eggs has no association with heart disease.
+Despite incorrect assumptions about eggs in the past, eating them has no association with heart disease.

 Eggs are particularly rich in the two antioxidants lutein and zeaxanthin.

-Bottom Line: Eggs contain large amounts of the antioxidants lutein and zeaxanthin, which dramatically lower your risk of age-related eye disorders.
+Eggs contain large amounts of the antioxidants lutein and zeaxanthin, both of which dramatically lower your risk of age-related eye disorders.